 Later that day, he returned to Saint Cloud, still filled with anger.
 Finding his wife ill in bed and unable to join him for supper, he announced somewhat gaily “I’m off to supper, because, unlike you, I am hungry.” and thus went to sup with his son and his usual company.
 Philippe ate hearty again, as it was his habit.
 At dessert time, while pouring a glass of liquor, Philippe suddenly started to stammer and paint a figure in the air with a shaking hand, then collapsed in the arms of his son.

-Philippe was pulled up and walked through the room, back and forth, he was shaken to bring him back to his senses, then brought to his apartment.
+Philippe was pulled up and walked through the room, back and forth, he was shook to bring him back to his senses, then brought to his apartment.
 Physicians were called and bled him, a strong emetic was given to him along with a clyster.
 He was made to swallow two bottles of ‘English drops’ and some ‘Schaffhausener water’, thought to help with strokes.

 Madame, hearing sudden unrest in the chateau, rushed to his rooms after being informed of her husband’s condition and found him on a small bed, set up in his cabinet in a hurry, and close to unconsciousness.
 She must have been shocked by what she saw.
 Philippe’s lower lip had swollen dramatically and was hanging.